Description

 Psychiatry and Psychotherapy – The Next Steps

-Practical Steps – Introductions?
+Introductions to Practical Steps

-Minding Yourself – Following up on Practical Steps?
+Minding Yourself – Following Up on Practical Steps

-How It’s Different for Women and AFAB Folks
+How it’s Different for Women

 Running a Household

-Relationships
+Relationships and Sex

 Family, Parenting and Eldercare